ZKcandy Documentation

 yarn add zksync-cli

-Step 2 - Add ZKcandy Sepolia to network configuration
+Step 2 - Add ZKcandy to network configuration

 Run the following command to interactively add ZKcandy to your list of networks in your development environment for hardhat to work with.
 This list is separate from the list in your